Zihang97/Medical_Platform/README.md

 # Chat Module
 ## User Story
-As a medical professional (Nurse or Doctor), I want to write a text or upload video/voice message to patient.
+As a medical professional (Nurse or Doctor), I want to write a text or upload video/voice message to a patient.
 As a patient, I want to write a text or upload video/voice message to medical professional.
 As a patient or MP, I want to search for keywords in messages and chats.
 As a patient or MP, I want to check the history of chats and corresponding sending time (displaying chats).

+## Design
+I decide to use SQL database for chat module.
+Though columns in SQL are fixed compared to fields in document database, I'll use `TEXT` type to store messages. `TEXT` type can store anything entered as a string with no limit on length of string.
+Another reason for using SQL is that all other modules use SQL and user infomation are also stored in SQL database.
+It'll be quite complex to communicate between SQL and document if only chat module use document database.

 # Device Module
 ## Input template for device module